 The aim of the study program Immunology is education both theoretically and practically skilled professionals in the broad field of biomedicine for their application in the research, clinics or applications.

 Immunology is a dynamically evolving field integrating knowledge of molecular and cell biology, physiology, histology and functional morphology (in the context of evolution and ontogenesis) relevant to the immune system (or host-pathogen interaction).
 Topics such as transplantation, allergies, immune deficiencies, autoimmunity, immunosuppression, immunotherapy, or anti-tumour immunity are typical areas of interest for immunologists.
 Immunology covers all levels of biological knowledge from molecules (cytokines, immunoglobulins, receptors, signalling molecules), through cells (a whole constellation of immunocompetent cells), whole organisms (there are transgenic animal models are often used) as well as communities (frequencies of different alleles of genes regulating the immune response, evolution of immune mechanisms).
 A separate emancipated part of immunology is clinical immunology focused on human as a model organism.
 All above mentioned topics and concept are covered in the study programme Immunology by the variety of lectures and practicals, including the topics of the diploma thesis.

 Bachelor degree (or equivalent) in biology or medicine.

 The single-round exam in form of an oral interview from immunology.

 The exam is aimed at testing applicant’s general knowledge of the field.
 The exam includes a discussion about the topic of the applicant’s bachelor thesis and a discussion about a topic for a master thesis.

-The admission exam is held in English and in oral form.
+The admission exam is held in English.

 A common study plan (seminars, diploma thesis, obligatory courses) is personalised into an individual study plan for each student (lectures, practicals) based on the particullar focus of the student/diploma thesis topic.